adamsanaglo/pulp_deb/docs/admin/cli/publish.md

 distribute the pmc cli package.

 1. Open up pyproject.toml file and confirm that the version field is correct.
-2. If it's not correct, update it and open a new PR with your change.
+1. If it's not correct, update it and open a new PR with your change.
+1. Once the PR is merged, create a new cli-x.x.x tag at <https://msazure.visualstudio.com/One/_git/Compute-PMC/tags>
-3. Next run the following commands from your cli directory.
+1. Next run the following commands from your cli directory replacing x.x.x with your new version.

 ```
+export VERSION="x.x.x"

+git fetch -t
+git checkout cli-$VERSION

 poetry build

-PACKAGE_ID=$(pmc --id-only package upload dist/pmc_cli-0.0.1-py3-none-any.whl)
+PACKAGE_ID=$(pmc --id-only package upload dist/pmc_cli-${VERSION}-py3-none-any.whl)

 pmc repo packages update pypi-python --add-packages $PACKAGE_ID